 Shingles affects one million people in the United States every year and usually starts as a painful sensation followed by a red, blistering rash.
 When left untreated, shingles may cause long-term nerve pain.
-The team of dermatologists at Idaho Skin Institute in Chubbuck, Burley, and Rexburg, Idaho, specializes in the diagnosis and treatment of shingles and provides the care you need to reduce your risk of chronic health complications.
+The team of dermatologists at Idaho Skin Institute in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, specializes in the diagnosis and treatment of shingles and provides the care you need to reduce your risk of chronic health complications.
 Call the office or book an appointment online today.
 Telehealth appointments are available.

 Shingles, also called herpes zoster, is a skin disease caused by the return of a chickenpox infection.
 Anyone who’s had the chickenpox is at risk of developing shingles.
 The inactive virus lives in the nerve tissue around your brain and spinal cord.